 Seal Beach Pier

-Spanning 1,865 feet, the Seal Beach Pier with its multiple wooden planks is home to Ruby’s Diner on the end and also hosts a lifeguard tower.
-The 2nd largest wooden pier in California is perfect for a leisurely stroll but has many benches if you just want to relax and enjoy the view.
+Spanning 1,865 feet, the Seal Beach Pier with its multiple wooden planks is the 2nd largest wooden pier in California .
+In teh middle is a huge lifegurard tower and at the end, it is home to a Ruby’s Diner.
+It is a perfect pier for a leisurely stroll .
+There are also a handful of benches in case you just want to relax and enjoy the view.
 The pier is located at the end of Main Street in Seal Beach.

-Main Street is home to many restaurants and shops, so once you earned your calories walking on the pier, you can meander over and get yourself a great meal or vice versa.
+Main Street is home to various restaurants and shops, so once you earned your calories walking on the pier, you can meander over and get yourself a great meal or vice versa.

 You don’t need a fishing license to fish from the pier or if you prefer, watch the fisherman bring in their catches.